-This star-shaped spice is the dried fruit of a small Asian evergreen tree (a member of the magnolia family).
-Harvested when it's still green and unripe, it's dried in the sun, where it develops its red-brown color and a sweet warm flavor that's reminiscent of licorice, clove, fennel seed, and aniseed (although it's botanically unrelated to any of these spices).
+A spice as fragrant—and as beautiful—as star anise deserves a more prominent spot on our spice shelves.
+The star-shaped spice is the dried fruit of a small Asian evergreen tree that’s a member of the magnolia family.
+Harvested when it’s still green and unripe, it’s dried in the sun, where it develops its red-brown color and a sweet, warm flavor that’s reminiscent of licorice, clove, fennel seed, and aniseed (although it’s botanically unrelated to any of these spices).

 Star anise is used primarily in Vietnamese and Chinese cooking.
 Much like bay leaves are used in Western cuisines, whole stars are used to infuse soups, stews, and braised dishes, like the Asian-Style Beef Short Ribs.
 Ground star anise is the dominant ingredient in Chinese five-spice powder, which also includes Sichuan peppercorns, fennel seed, cinnamon, and cloves.
 A little ground star anise goes a long way; try adding a pinch to a stir-fry or substitute it for aniseed (use about half the amount of aniseed called for).
 Star anise also complements sweet foods, especially ones that include fruit, such as Cranberry Sauce with Star Anise & Port.
 Also try adding it to pear-poaching liquid.

 How to buy and store it: